 Recommendation 8: The ccNSO should request translation of introduction to ccNSO on ICANN Learn portal

-The ccNSOP Council will send a letter to ICANN Org by its February 2021 meeting to seek translation of the ICANN learn course: introduction to the ccNSO on the ICANN Learn portal.
+The ccNSO Council will send a letter to ICANN Org by its February 2021 meeting to seek translation of the ICANN learn course: introduction to the ccNSO on the ICANN Learn portal.
 We note, however, that the translation of the document itself is not within the remit of the ccNSO.

 Implementation of the recommendation will start by 1 February and is expected to be completed by 17 February 2021.
 However, translation itself and uploading to the ICANN learn portal is first and foremost within the remit of ICANN’s responsibilities.
 The ccNSO is not in a position to provide any estimate of completion date, nor of budgetary and resource implications of translating the specific ICANN Learn course.